jimmymcp/al-test-runner-docs/articles/debugging-tests.md

 Open the config.json file in the .altestrunner folder (or use the ```Open Config File``` command from the command palette).
 Set the correct URL for the service in the **testRunnerServiceUrl** key.

 Note that the URL must include both the company name and the tenant (if your container was creating in multi-tenant mode).
-As example of the URL is:
+An example of the URL is:

 ```
 http://containername:7048/BC/ODataV4/TestRunner?company=My%20Company&tenant=default